 - Are not a U.S. citizen or permanent resident of the United States.

-The U.S. Department of State and Meridian International Center reserve the right to verify all of the information included in the application.
-In the event that there is a discrepancy or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.
+The U.S. Department of State and its implementing partner IREX reserve the right to verify all of the information included in the application.
+In the event that there is a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.

 Applications not meeting the above technical eligibility requirements will not be forwarded to the selection committee.
-If you do not meet the technical eligibility requirements for this program, we invite you to visit exchanges.state.gov for information on other U.S. Department of State exchange opportunities.
+If you do not meet the technical eligibility requirements for this program, we invite you to join the YLAI Network and visit exchanges.state.gov for information on other U.S. Department of State exchange opportunities.

 What are the criteria for selection?

-The YLAI Professional Fellows Program is an open, merit-based competition.
+The YLAI Fellows Program is an open, merit-based competition.
 There is no cost to apply.
-After the application deadline of 11:59 PM EST, Friday, April 28, 2017, a selection panel reviews all eligible applications.
-Semifinalists will be contacted to schedule an interview in June.
-All applicants will be notified of their status in August 2017.
+After the application deadline, an independent selection committee of regional and technical experts reviews all eligible applications.
+Those applicants selected to be semifinalists will be contacted to schedule an interview in April.
+All applicants will be notified of their status by May 2021.

-The YLAI Professional Fellows Program candidate selection committee will use the following criteria to evaluate applications and interviews:
+The YLAI Fellowship Program Selection Committee will use the following criteria to evaluate applications and interviews:

 - Demonstrated professional entrepreneurial experience and knowledge.